microprediction/timemachines/timemachines/optimizers/README.md

 Refer to the original packages if you need more advanced functionality.

-# Study
+### Preliminary study

-You may be interested in the [Comparision of Global Optimizers](https://www.microprediction.com/blog/optimize)
+You may be interested in the [Comparision of Global Optimizers](https://www.microprediction.com/blog/optimize).
+However this repo intends to fix some of the issues with that study.